jn-goe/gruffi/README.md

 ### 4. <u>Stress filtering</u>

-We will now call a Shiny Interface to auto-estimate and/or manually adjust the stress assignment threeholds via `Shiny.GO.thresh()`.
+We will now call a Shiny Interface to auto-estimate and/or manually adjust the stress assignment threeholds via `FindThresholdsShiny()`.

 - The first 2 scores are for features to filter out (e.g.: cells with high ER stress and glycolysis),
 - and the last 2 scores are for features we want to keep  (e.g.: cells with high gliogenesis).